nbabtsov/blender_renders/README.md

-# blender_renders from high school
+# blender renders from high school 2013-2017